 6. Material Testing

-Material testing laboratory of GSI meets the requirements of ASTM, IS and JGS standard.
+The material testing laboratory of GSI meets the requirements of ASTM, IS and JGS standards.
 It can perform a variety of concrete and aggregate tests.
-Major test include:
+The major test includes:

 - Particle size distribution analysis

 - Hygroscopic moisture

 - Concrete mix test

 - Concrete or asphalt coring